wudi312858/hdg-from/README.rst

  - Tell the user how many observations were loaded from the input file.
  - Catch `FileNotFoundError` properly.
+ - Catch invalid start dates properly.
- - Generate the correct creation date
+ - Generate the correct creation date.
  - Compatibility with Python 2.7 and Python 3.3+.

 :Version 0.1.0: